justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Debug Print

 The function `__DebugAdapter.print(expr,alsoLookIn)` can be used to print messages to the vscode debug console. `expr` is string interpolation expression with access to locals at the scope that calls `print()`, and fields in table-like object `alsoLookIn`.
+The expression `{...}` will expand to the list of the caller's varargs, if any.

 ## Custom Debug Views